Skip to main content

 Kill the effect cleanly when needed

-If the texture gets out of hand, use the kill-all control and return to the dry groove immediately.
+If the texture gets out of hand, press [SHIFT+K] to kill all active PerformFX and return to the dry groove immediately.

 What good looks like